sudara/melatonin_test_helpers/README.md

 ## Caveats

-1. The matchers currently require Catch2 v3, which is currently the [devel](http://github.com/catchorg/Catch2) branch in Catch2 (and has been for a year).
+1. The matchers are the "new style" and require Catch2 v3.x.
-2. This is just a random assortment of things I actually use for my tests.
+2. This is just a random assortment of things I actually use for my tests!
+I'm open to more things being added, submit a PR!

-3. `AudioBlock` only (I don't use `AudioBuffer` much, but would be willing to look at a PR!).
+## Acknowledgements

+* Thanks to @chrhaase for improving module compatibility and performance.